 Usually then you ask, “What is a national insurance number?” quickly followed by, “How do you get a NI number?”

 Here is the low down: If you don’t have one, your employer has no way of advising the British Tax Department (HM Revenue and Customs) the amounts you need to NI contributions for state pension and the British social security system.

 Not having one will mean you have to pay emergency national insurance contributions, until you get one.
 This amount equates to a big percentage of your take home pay!

-Unfortunately the process of obtaining an NI number normally takes 2 – 6 weeks (sometimes months – just look at the comments below) from the time you schedule a meeting.
+Unfortunately the process of obtaining an NI number normally takes 2 – 6 weeks (sometimes months) from the time you schedule a meeting.
 The time it takes to get one depends on availability of interview times for your local Department of Work and Pensions (DWP) office and then there is also the time it takes to get your NI number processed.
 In the meantime, you will be issued with a temporary national insurance number, but this is just to keep track of the extra contributions you will be making until you get your NI card in the mail and advise your employer.

 Fortunately there are some paid services that Work and Travel Companies provide that help to avoid a lot of frustration and can ensure maximum speed in the process.
 For example, if you are non-European you can avoid having to attend the DWP interview.
 This is due to all the requirements you have to already met to get your visa and is a great way to get a national insurance number online.

 This itself is well worth the small fee, but where they really come into their own even if you have to attend an interview is in making sure things run smoothly.
 For example, there are many instances where processing is delayed when one of the requirements of your EOI interview are not met.
 Initially they assist in filling out the NIN application form.
 In many cases something as simple as a change of your address (or not having an address) creates bureaucratic confusion which delays getting your number issued.
 Many problems have been avoided with the help of a service.